- The BabyMed Fertility 101 Course

 - His Sperm Count

-3. Be at your optimal weight.
-Both extremes of weight affect your fertility, and maintaining an optimal weight improves your fertility.
+Both extremes of weight can affect your fertility, and maintaining an optimal weight will improve your fertility.
 The best way to find out whether you weigh too much or too little is to calculate your body mass index (BMI).
 Losing some pounds is cheaper than expensive fertility treatments, so why not try it?

 - Chart your basal body temperature (BBT)